 If AI is used to aid in exoplanet discovery, then the efficiency and accuracy of detecting exoplanets will be improved because AI is extremely effective at identifying patterns.
-This is important because transit photometry, which is represented on scatter plots, has been proven to be the most successful method to discover exoplanets as about 75% of all planets were identified using this method.
-Instead of manually detecting dips in these scatter plots using statistical methods like fourier analysis, chi-squared tests and periodicity analysis, AI can automate the task and make it much simpler, resulting in rapid exoplanet discovery and ultimately improve the likeness of finding life outside of Earth.
+This is significant because transit photometry, which is represented on scatter plots, has been proven to be the most successful method to discover exoplanets.
+Instead of manually detecting dips in these scatter plots, AI can automate the task and make it much simpler.